mezzo-soprano •

 Ode on the death of Ellen Terry, a beautiful young woman, found drowned.

-In great excitement, pointing at the window
+Mrs. Cameron In great excitement, pointing at the window Sir Galahad!

-Tennyson / Mr. Cameron
+Tennyson / Mr. Cameron Sir Galahad?

-There among the raspberry canes—kissing;
+Mrs. Cameron There among the raspberry canes—kissing;

 no, being kissed.